Surfaces (band): History

 Their third album, Horizons, was released on February 28, 2020.
 The music duo released numerous singles as well, which included "Keep It Gold", "Good Day", "Bloom", and "Lazy", all of which were included as tracks in Horizons.
 In 2019, they also released two independent singles: "Palm Trees", and "Take Some Time", which were not featured on any album.
 Other singles include "Be Alright" and "Falling", which were both released in 2017.
 The single "Low" was released in 2018.
 Surfaces made their debut on late-night television on March 2, 2020, performing "Sunday Best" on Late Night with Seth Meyers.
 In June 2020, the band released "Learn to Fly", a single in collaboration with singer Elton John, produced and recorded online, during the COVID-19 pandemic.
 By June 12, 2020, "Sunday Best" charted at No. 20 on the Billboard Hot 100; the single peaked at No. 19 a week later.

 Their fourth album, Pacifico, was released on June 25, 2021.
 It features the single "Wave of You".
 The Deluxe version also includes the single "Sheesh!" with Tai Verdes.
 Their fifth album, Hidden Youth, was released on August 26, 2022.
+Their latest album, Good Morning, released on June 21, 2024.

+In 2023, Colin Padalecki's alma mater Texas A&M University asked the band to write a walkout song for their college football team.
+The song, titled "Aggie Intro", debuted during the fall 2023 football season and plays whenever the team takes the field during a game.

+In 2025, Surfaces appears to be headed in a new direction with the potential departure of Forrest Frank, who has gone off to have had a successful solo career as a Christian music performer and looks to be taking a step back from the band after his 2024 hit breakout solo album Child of God and subsequent Child of God tour.
+Since June of 2024, Surfaces has released 2 singles, "Miss Sunshine" and "Livin’ Alright" which Frank is absent from both.